Project 1.1 – Habitat value of O&G infrastructure.

 Australian Institute of Marine Science (AIMS) with University of Technology Sydney (UTS)

 To determine the habitat value associated with decommissioning Australia’s O&G infrastructure.

-- How does the abundance, biomass, and diversity of fish communities (and other organisms) vary by O&G infrastructure type, region and depth?
+- Objective 1: How does epibenthic community diversity, cover and complexity and the diversity, abundance and size of fish (and other fauna) vary by O&G infrastructure type, region and depth?

 - Objective 2: What is the habitat value of O&G infrastructure for valuable fishery species?